Download: NDIS and e.motion21 fact sheet

 Prices for e.motion21 services under the NDIS have changed, effective February 2019.
 This change is in line with the NDIA’s annual process of reviewing and updating NDIS support prices.
 The NDIA sets price controls for some supports included in participant plans taking into account market trends, changes in costs and wage rates.

-An important change regarding notification of absences has also been introduced by the NDIA in the latest release of the price guide and came into effect 1 July, 2018.
-This cancellation policy has been adopted by e.motion21 and delineates that if a participant makes a short-notice cancellation, which is after 3pm the day before the service, the service provider will charge up to 90% of the agreed price for the cancelled appointment.
+An important change regarding notification of absences has also been introduced by the NDIA in the latest release of the price guide and came into effect 1 July, 2019.
+This cancellation policy has been adopted by e.motion21 and delineates that if a participant makes a cancellation, which is within 2 days before the service, the service provider can charge up to 90% of the agreed price for the cancelled appointment.
 Outside of this NDIA rule, e.motion21’s policy regarding cancellations, ‘no-shows’ and notification of absences applies and can be found on our service agreement which is on the e.motion21 website – https://emotion21.org.au/class-information/ndiandis-individual-service-agreement-renewal-for-dance-and-beatfit-programs/

 e.motion21 complies with the Human Services Standards (HSS, Dept Human Services, Vic) and the National Standards for Disability Services (please see table below).